danielJAmoils/CHESS_JS/readme.md

             add js dock notations
             bundle js into one file
-            make getting pieces its own function which take a callback with what to do with the pieces
+            make getting pieces its own function which take a callback with what to do with the pieces make bishop and piece movement checks there own functions so they do not have to be repeated